watertap-org/watertap/docs/technical_reference/tools/loopTool.rst

 Setting up the .yaml configuration file
 --------------------------------------------------
 The loopTool uses a yaml file to generate all sweep configurations, define variables to sweep over, and other options.
-This enables user to have multiple setup files that can be used to run simulations ,with out having to change any underlying code, except changing which yaml file the loopTool uses.
+This enables user to have multiple setup files that can be used to run simulations with out having to change any underlying code, except changing which yaml file the loopTool uses.

 The loopTool yaml file accepts two types of configurations:
    * *default options* - these configure simulation defaults, that either define PS tool behavior, loopTool behavior, or default keys that are passed into build, initialize, or optimize functions, unless they are overridden by loop options